ialbert/biostar-central/conf/ansible/README.md

 By default the postgresql database will be accessible only from the local machine with `www` user having database creation roles.

+## Sending mail

+The default site set up with ansible will send email via SMTP.
+To set up your system run:

+    aptitude install mailutils

 ## Software deployment

 To deploy the latest version and restart the servers: